Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 #### Dock Issues

-The Dell WD19TB dock series, for me, is quite important, as all of my devices run through there.

-Originally, the issue was simply that the Ethernet port wasn't being detected.
-I tried installing drivers from Dell without success.
-This was a minor issue, so I overlooked it, as I could still use Wifi, but at reduced speed (I should talk about my network setup sometime)

-Later on, when the laptop was waking from sleep, sometimes it wouldn't detect the monitors I had plugged in (2x 1080p60 over DP and HDMI), so would have to power cycle the dock (not the laptop, the dock) by unplugging and replugging, for the monitors to be detected (doing so while leaving the laptop plugged in to the dock).

-I also encountered issues where the laptop would refuse to recognise the dock at all, instead assuming that it was just a basic 65W+ USB C Charger.
-Again, solved by power cycling the dock.

-There were also cases where the laptop wouldn't recognise any USB devices that I plugged into either the dock or the laptop.

-These issues were getting annoying, so I reached out to the FW Support Staff at this point.

-#### Boot Issues

-Another issue that I was experiencing with the Framework Laptop was that when booting up from a shut down state (either shut down or hibernate, as hibernate is still powered off), the startup process would halt before detecting the screen.
+An issue that I was experiencing with the Framework Laptop was that when booting up from a shut down state (either shut down or hibernate, as hibernate is still powered off), the startup process would halt before detecting the screen.
 None of the FW expansion card debug LEDs showed anything*, and the caps lock key would not function, only the Power Button LED was lit.
 The solution was to hold down the power button for 7s or so until the system hard powered off, before releasing, and attempting to turn it on normally again.

 This would usually resolve the issue, but sometimes it would persist throughout multiple restarts.